JohnWhitamore/dataframes-python/README.md

 - `synth_sales_data`: (12, 3970, 63) array of integer sales quantities.
 - `fitted_line`: (12, 3970, 63) array of doubles fitted through the sales quantities.

 `synthetic_data.csv.gz`.
 Compressed csv file containing the same data as the .npz file but in long format.
+The integer date values have been converted to `datetime64`.

 ### src/